seancorfield/depstar/README.md

 java -jar MyProject.jar -m project.core
 ```

+As of 1.1.136, you can use the `:pom-file` exec argument to specify a path to the `pom.xml` file if it is not in the current directory.

 ## AOT Compilation

 Finally, if you have a `pom.xml` file and also include a (compiled) class in your JAR file that contains a `main` function, you can use the `:main-class` option to specify the name of that class as the `Main-Class` in the manifest instead of the default (`clojure.main`).